 The pistol grip on the A3 stock is a vertical pistol grip that has an excellent shape to it and is quite comfortable to hold and shoot.
 There is some texturing on it to help with grip and there is just a slight palm swell to nicely fill the hand as well as properly place the hand and trigger finger.
 There is also a deep cut out at the rear of the grip area for the thumb to wrap around.
 The stock thickness remains uniform through the action area, the forearm is fairly tall with a square bottom to it.
 It is not a wide forearm like what is found on the McMillan A5 stock, but it is flat with a forward taper to it which allows the shooter to raise and lower the aiming point of the rifle by simply sliding the rifle forward or back on the sandbags, if bags are being used.
 The forearm area also has some texturing on it to help with grip and there are two sling swivel studs up front to allow the use of a bipod as well as a sling.
 The entire stock is finished in the standard McMillan OD green molded in color and not painted which means it will not chip or scratch, but it is also a bit slicker than a matte epoxy style paint.

 As was mentioned earlier, FN went to Winchester for their action and in this case they elected to use the Pre-64 control round feed Model 70 action as the base to build the rifle off of.
-The pre-64 Winchester model 70 action was based on, and is similar, to the Mauser 98 and it operates the same.
+The pre-64 Winchester model 70 action shares some traits with the Mauser 98 and it operates in a similar fashion.
 The action has an open top with an enlarged ejection port for easy extraction and while the action is not over sized, it has enough mass to be rigid and stiff.
 The action has a large integrated recoil lug, not a separate lug like on a Remington, with a flat action bottom.
 FN does some additional work to the actions such as true the action face and bolt lugs to help improve accuracy.
 The bolt release is just to the left of the rear tang and it just needs to pressed down and then the bolt slid to the rear to remove it from the rifle.
 The safety is located on the bolt shroud and is the traditional, and preferred, three position safety which blocks the firing pin and not just the trigger.
 The first position on the safety is all the way forward and is the “fire” position, pulling the safety back one notch locks the firing pin but allows the bolt to be cycled for safe unloading of the rifle.
 Pulling the safety back into its final notch locks both the firing pin and the bolt, preventing it from being cycled.
 The safety is easily operated with the right thumb from the firing position and it firmly snaps into each of its locations.